-￼When it comes to funding medical research here in the US, the agency that typically comes to mind is the National Institutes of Health (NIH).
+For funding medical research here in the US, the agency that typically comes to mind is the National Institutes of Health (NIH).
 While NIH represents the largest pool of federal funds for medical research, many early stage medical developments get their initial funding through the Department of Defense (DOD).
 One avenue that startups and small businesses can take to get funding from the DOD is the SBIR Program.
-In fact, the DOD is the largest participant in the US SBIR Program with over $1 billion in SBIR funds being available through the DOD.
+In fact, the DOD is the largest participant in the US SBIR Program, with over $1 billion in SBIR funds being available through the DOD.

-One of the main differences between the DOD and other agencies that participate in the SBIR Program is the specificity of the DOD topics.
+One of the major differences between the DOD and other agencies that take part in the SBIR Program is the specificity of the DOD topics.
 The DOD announces topics of interest three times a year.
 These topics are typically quite specific, addressing the needs of the military.
-So, it’s necessary to browse the DOD SBIR topics before deciding to submit an application to make sure your approach is a fit.
-The DOD allows potential applicants to discuss their proposal with Program Managers who are responsible for the topics.
-It’s highly recommended that you discuss your proposal with the respective Program Manager before committing to putting a proposal together which requires a significant time commitment.
+So, it’s necessary to browse the DOD SBIR topics before deciding to apply to make sure your approach is a fit.
+The DOD allows potential applicants to discuss their proposal with Program Managers who handle the topics.
+It’s highly recommended that you discuss your proposal with the respective Program Manager before committing to putting a proposal together, which requires a significant time commitment.

 Another difference between the DOD and most of the other federal agencies is the desire to fund dual-use efforts: military and civilian.
 So, SBIR proposals should show that the proposed approach has both military and civilian applications.
 For most medical applications, dual-use is typically fairly easy to address given the similarity in health-related issues between the military population and civilian population.
-The difference between address health-related issues between these two populations is usually in the delivery of the solution.
-For example, a diagnostic tool for civilian use may be used in a clinic while for military use the tool may need be used in the field.
+The difference between addressing health-related issues between these two populations is usually in the solution’s delivery.
+For example, a diagnostic tool for civilian use may be used in a clinic, while for military use the tool may need be used in the field.